12 min read

 It’s a tough decision when you are a publisher and want to test out things.
 While most of the tools on the market are quite powerful, they are mostly built with a focus on improving marketing funnels, generating more e-commerce profits, or increasing on-page engagement.
 If you are in the position to do A/B testing on a large-scale publishing website, you certainly will need additional resources, such as time and data analysts, to gather all the data from the A/B testing tool of choice, like Google Analytics, GAM’s key values, and you are most likely to disregard other revenue sources, such as video players and native widgets on the page.

-Of course, this is how most of the Google Optimize tests now work - you create tests, pull the data from Google Analytics, pull the data from GAM (automatically with GAM 360 and manually without), add them to Google Data Studio and then wait to get at least a full day of data to know what has happened, as Google is not particularly good with key-value targeting and hourly reports and even GA 360 can have a delay of several hours.
+Of course, this is how most of the Google Optimize tests now work - you create tests, pull the data from Google Analytics, pull the data from GAM (automatically with GAM 360 and manually without), add them to Google Data Studio, and then wait to get at least a full day of data to know what has happened, as Google is not particularly good with key-value targeting and hourly reports and even GA 360 can have a delay of several hours.
 So A/B testing is in the dark.

 Unlike other competitors in the market, Yield Manager by Assertive Yield is specifically built for premium publishers and focuses on helping them to hack growth and maximize their ad revenue through advanced yield management and monetization strategies.